 QLD NDIS support workers can request a chck here:

 All registered NDIS providers that deliver support and services in Tasmania must ensure that all their workers provide or have registered for their NDIS workers screening Check.
-Acceptable checks will remain valid if it is obtained during the transition period.

 Workers and volunteers involved in all NDIS stipulated roles must ensure that their workers especially those in risk assessed roles obtain an NDIS worker screening Check.